goccy/go-json/README.md

 However, if there is too much type information, it will use a lot of memory, so by default we will only use this optimization if the slice size fits within **2Mib** .

-If this approach is not available, it will fall back to the `atomic` based process described above.
+If this approach is not available, it will fall back to a fast copy-on-write int map, which is slightly slower than the slice approach, but is much faster than the builtin map.

-If you want to know more, please refer to the implementation [here](https://github.com/goccy/go-json/blob/master/codec.go#L24-L76 )
+If you want to know more, please refer to the implementation [here](https://github.com/goccy/go-json/blob/master/codec.go#L19-L73 )

 ## Decoder